kubestellar/kubestellar/docs/content/common-subs/kubestellar-check-syncers.md

 <!--kubestellar-check-syncers-start-->
 ``` {.bash .hide-me}
 ```
-If you are unable to see the namespace 'my-namespace' or the deployment 'my-first-kubestellar-deployment' you can view the logs for the <span class="Space-Bd-BT">KUBESTELLAR</span> syncer on the **ks-edge-cluster1** Kind cluster:
+If you are unable to see the namespace 'my-namespace' or the deployment 'my-first-kubestellar-deployment' you can view the logs for the KubeStellar syncer on the **ks-edge-cluster1** Kind cluster:

 ```shell
 KUBECONFIG=~/.kube/config kubectl config use-context ks-edge-cluster1